Miitto/cpp-book/src/pages/basics/data-types.md

 ## Character Data Type

 The `char` data type is used to store a single character.
 A `char` is always a single byte (8 bits).
+A `char` can store a single character, such as `'A'`, `'b'`, or `'3'`.
+A `char` can also store special characters, such as `'\n'` (newline), `'\t'` (tab), or `'\0'` (null character).
+It cannot store larger characters, such as emojis, or characters from other languages.
+For this, you would use a wide character.

+### Wide Character

+The `wchar_t` data type is used to store wide characters.
+A wide character is a character that is larger than a byte.
+The size of a `wchar_t` is dependent on the compiler and the system, and it will be an alias for one of the integer types.
+The `wchar_t` can store a more diverse set of characters, such as emojis, and characters from other languages.

 ## Boolean Data Type